 - Full visibility into subscription spending.
 Airbase consolidates all subscription information in one central command center, so teams have insight across a company on virtual card use for subscriptions, and can plan for their upcoming renewals and contract expiries ahead of time.
 When requesting a virtual card, Airbase alerts the user to possible zombie spend and duplicate subscriptions.

 When virtual cards are part of a bill payment platform, companies get all of the control mechanisms of a PO process (approvals and documentation) with the safety and convenience of a virtual card.

-With the right card program, AP has a great tool at their disposal for making payments and earning cashback.
+With the right card program, AP has a great tool at their disposal for making payments while also earning cash back.
 The cash earned by making this substitution may not turn AP into a profit center, but it surely distinguishes it as determined to improve the company’s bottom line.
 Isn’t it time you monetized your accounts payable?
 Let us show you how.